skyciv/intro-to-programming-and-api/lessons/00-our-engineering-problem/README.md

 <img src="wall-reactions.svg">

 We have our wall, with 5 support nodes along the base and their reaction forces.
 We also have the length of the wall along the base, and we know that the
-> _For this part of the course, I've just made up these values.
-Later on, we will look at a real SkyCiv model and learn how to extract the data we need, such as the nodal reactions and positions_.
+>For this part of the course, I've just made up these values.
+Later on, when you've learned how to work with the SkyCiv API, have a go at using the code we write in these lessons on a real SkyCiv model!

 With that drawn up, it's pretty clear we'll need a list of the nodal reaction forces: